 Installing and configuring ProtonVPN’s Windows client was simple enough and it provided some of the best in-use statistics.
 Performance was at the lower end of our comparison group at 39 Mb/s down and 18 Mb/s up, compared to our usual 125 Mb/s down and 18 Mb/s up.
 Netflix was blocked, but Amazon Prime Video and our other test services connected without a hitch.

-- Cost: $4/month when billed annually for the Basic plan (two devices and high speeds); $8/month when billed annually for the Plus plan (five devices and the highest speeds and access to Secure Core and Tor Servers); $24/month when billed annually for the Visionary plan.
-Monthly costs are 25 percent higher.
+- Cost: 0$ for limited plan; $4/month when billed annually for the Basic plan (two devices and high speeds); $8/month when billed annually for the Plus plan (five devices and the highest speeds and access to Secure Core and Tor Servers); $24/month when billed annually for the Visionary plan.

-- Number of simultaneous connections: Depends on plan
+- Number of simultaneous connections: Up to 10